godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 Lets go over what's happening here:

-The first thing we do is make sure we've recived input to change weapons.
+The first thing we do is make sure we've revived input to change weapons.
 We do this by making sure ``changing_weapons`` is ``true``.

 Next we define a variable (``weapon_unequipped``) so we can check whether the current weapon has been successfully unequipped or not.

 Then we get the current weapon from ``weapons``.

 If the current weapon is not ``null``, then we have need to check to see if the weapon is enabled or not.
 If the weapon is enabled, we call it's ``unequip_weapon`` function so it will start the unequip animation.
-If the weapon is not enabled, we set ``weapon_unequippped`` to ``true``, because we the weapon has successfully been unequipped.
+If the weapon is not enabled, we set ``weapon_unequippped`` to ``true`` because the weapon has successfully been unequipped.

 If the current weapon is ``null``, then we can simply set ``weapon_unequipped`` to ``true``.
 The reason we do this check is because there is no weapon script/node for
-``UNARMED``, but there is also no animations for ``UNARMED``, so we can just start equipping the weapon we want to change to.
+``UNARMED``, but there is also no animations for ``UNARMED``, so we can just start equipping the weapon the player wants to change to.

-If we have successfully unequipped the current weapon (``weapon_unequipped == true``), we need to equip the new weapon.
+If the player has successfully unequipped the current weapon (``weapon_unequipped == true``), we need to equip the new weapon.

-First we define a new variable (``weapon_equipped``) for tracking whether we have successfully equipped the new weapon or not.
+First we define a new variable (``weapon_equipped``) for tracking whether the player has successfully equipped the new weapon or not.

-Then we get the weapon we want to change to.
-If the weapon we want to change to is not ``null``, we then check to see whether or not it's enabled.
+Then we get the weapon the player wants to change to.
+If the weapon the player wants to change to is not ``null``, we then check to see whether or not it's enabled.
 If it is not enabled, we call it's ``equip_weapon`` function so it starts to equip the weapon.
 If the weapon is enabled, we set ``weapon_equipped`` to ``true``.

-If the weapon we want to change to is ``null``, we simply set ``weapon_equipped`` to ``true`` because we do not have any node/script for ``UNARMED``, nor do we have any animations.
+If the weapon the player wants to change to is ``null``, we simply set ``weapon_equipped`` to ``true`` because we do not have any node/script for ``UNARMED``, nor do we have any animations.

-Finally, we check to see if we have successfully equipped the new weapon.
-If we have, we set ``changing_weapon`` to false because we are no longer changing weapons.
+Finally, we check to see if the player has successfully equipped the new weapon.
+If the player has, we set ``changing_weapon`` to ``false`` because the player is no longer changing weapons.
 We also set ``current_weapon_name`` to ``changing_weapon_name``, since the current weapon has changed, and then we set ``changing_weapon_name`` to a empty string.

 _________

-Now, we need to add one more function to the player, and then the player is ready to start the weapons!
+Now, we need to add one more function to the player, and then the player is ready to start firing the weapons!

 We need to add ``fire_bullet``, which will be called when by the :ref:`AnimationPlayer <class_AnimationPlayer>` at those points we set earlier in the :ref:`AnimationPlayer <class_AnimationPlayer>` function track: